fu5ha/grayolson.me/content/blog/posts/rocketry/part1.md

 ---
 <a id="org7718ea5"></a>

-These are a couple ideas I had for the rocketry assignment I am doing in my intro to engineering class.
-The objective is to make a rocket that flies as close to 300ft as possible and lands in as close to 30 seconds as possible.
+Today we started a rocketry assignment in my engineering class.
+The objective is to make a model rocket that has an apogee of as close to 300ft as possible and that touches down in as close to 30 seconds as possible.
+I have a few ideas for possible designs, which I've written down here.
+Next I'll recreate them in OpenRocket and see what they look like.

 ### Small & light - Primary: